vuxcode/pr1-project-pokeballstore/README.md

 ## Features (so far)

-Add words in Swedish and English
+Add words in Swedish and English.

-Test yourself in both directions
+See the words lis.

-See feedback instantly: “Correct!” or the right answer
+Test yourself in both directions.

-Simple pop-ups and alerts for interaction
+See feedback instantly: “Correct!” or the right answer.

-A list of the words
+Simple pop-ups and alerts for interaction.

-Keeps running in a small loop until you choose to quit
+Keeps running in a small loop until you choose to quit.

 It’s built only with the basics: prompts for input, alerts for feedback, and text written directly to the page.
 It’s not pretty, but it works, almost.